etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles.md/create-references.md

 # Create References

+:octicons-package-16: Javapackage: `com.etendoerp.copilot.devassistant`

 ## Overview

-The Create References Tool is a tool that **creates a reference** in the Etendo Application Dictionary.
-With this tool, it is for example, possible to add new list references to a specific module within the Etendo database via an HTTP request to a webhook.
+The Create References Tool is a tool that **creates references** in the Etendo Application Dictionary.
+This tool allows for example the addition of new list references to a specific module within the Etendo database via an HTTP request to a webhook.

-This tool is useful in the context of module administration and configuration on the Etendo platform.
-It allows system administrators or developers to define new references that can be used later in applications.
-It is especially useful to **automate the creation of these references and ensure consistency** in the configuration.
+It is particularly useful in the development process, enabling system administrators or developers to define new references that can later be utilized in applications.
+This tool automates the creation of these references, ensuring **consistency and adherence** to quality standards in the configuration.

 ## Installation